 08 of 08

-Wandering Jew plants fill a color gap in the houseplant collection like no other low-care plant can.
+Spiderwort plants fill a color gap in the houseplant collection like no other low-care plant can.
 Both the zebra-striped variety and the purple-leafed cultivar are well-adapted to houseplant life and will make a handsome focal point in rooms with moderate light.
-If you've ever trimmed up a wandering Jew plant and noticed that a stray clipping looked lively a few weeks later, this is a clue to the ease with which you can grow these plants in water.
-Look closely at the leaf nodes along a wandering Jew stem, and you'll see root nubs waiting to grow.
+If you've ever trimmed up a spiderwort plant and noticed that a stray clipping looked lively a few weeks later, this is a clue to the ease with which you can grow these plants in water.
+Look closely at the leaf nodes along a spiderwort stem, and you'll see root nubs waiting to grow.
 Add some stems to a mason jar or vase of water, and the plants will keep up their growth in your home.